 - Representing a care home in a claim brought by a former patient with vascular dementia;

 Matthew has quickly developed a strong clinical negligence practice, acting for both claimants and defendants.
 He is regularly instructed by NHS Resolution, the Medical Protection Society and Dental Protection.
-He also accepts instructions on a CFA basis.
+He also represents claimants and accepts instructions on a CFA basis.

 Obstetrics and gynaecology:

 - Alleged failure to arrange a CT urogram following a laparoscopic assisted vaginal hysterectomy (LAVH) and ovarian cyst removal which would have led to the earlier identification and treatment of a pelvic abscess;